ForwardFeed/taillow/dataing/README.md

 ## Three steps:
 This whole process include,
 1. Taking informations automatically from the game files. (parser)
-2. Addings/Removing/Changing data from a file written by a human. (patcher)
+2. Addings/Removing/Changing data from instructions written by a human. (patcher)
-3. Prepare every big pack of data send directly to the client to be the most lightweight and reliable possible on the networking.
+3. Prepare the big pack of data to be compact so it takes less time to load the UI.
 (Packer)
+4. Dispatch the data automatically in the whole project, so the UI or the calc don't have to pull the data.
+(Spreader)

 ## Parser